-Tag archive for: awareness
+Tag Archive for: awareness

 We hope to see many of you there on Thursday, October 19, at 6:00 p.m. in the UPM lecture hall on the Arnaud de Villeneuve Health Campus.

 Older adults account for more than 20% of the French population (Source: INSEE 2020), yet the aging process remains poorly understood.
 Thanks to the simulation tools offered in this innovative workshop, participants will be able to take a leap forward in time by several years.
-Through this experience, they will be able to hone their skills in supporting older adults.
+This will allow them to hone their skills in supporting older adults through hands-on experience.

 Why this workshop?

-This workshop, offered by the School of Geriatrics and Gerontology, was designed to allow participants to experience the major impairments associated with aging.
+This workshop, offered by the School of Geriatrics and Gerontology, was created to allow participants to experience the main impairments associated with aging.

 It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-Special equipment allows participants to experience firsthand the sensory challenges associated with aging.
-This helps them recognize the difficulties faced by older adults and better understand their behaviors and specific needs.
+Special equipment allows participants to experience firsthand the main age-related sensory impairments.
+This helps them recognize the challenges faced by older adults and better understand their behaviors and specific needs.

-“A true learning-by-doing experience aimed at improving the quality of life for older adults”
+“True experiential learning aimed at improving the quality of life for older adults”

-The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W., et al.).
+The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. med.
+Filz S.A., Dr. med.
+Swoboda W., et al.).

-The research, conducted in the form of practical training sessions involving the use of a simulation suit, yielded the following results:
+The research, conducted in the form of practical training sessions that involved wearing a simulation suit, yielded the following results:

-• Ability to empathize with the living conditions of older adults after the internship: 83% of participants.
+- Ability to empathize with the living conditions of an elderly person after the practicum: 83% of participants.

-• Understanding of an older adult’s physical condition after the practicum: 95% of participants
+- Understanding of an older adult’s physical condition after the practicum: 95% of participants

 How?

-Using simulation scenarios composed of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.
+Using simulation scenarios consisting of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.

 Here are a few examples:

-• SPECIAL GLASSES
+SPECIAL GLASSES

-They cause altered color perception, grainy blurriness, sensitivity to glare, and/or a narrowed field of vision
+They cause a change in color perception, grainy blurriness, sensitivity to glare, and/or a narrowing of the visual field

 It causes high-frequency hearing loss

-• THE WEIGHTED VEST
+THE WEIGHT VEST

-This vest allows participants to experience spinal curvature, anterior pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.
+This vest allows participants to experience spinal curvature, forward pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.

-• GLOVES
+GLOVES

-They cause reduced hand mobility, decreased dexterity, and diminished tactile sensation
+They cause restricted hand mobility, reduced dexterity, and diminished tactile sensation

-• ANKLE WEIGHTS
+ANKLE WEIGHTS

-Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling
+Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling one's feet

-• THE SOFT INSOLE OF THE OVERBOOT
+THE SOFT INSOLE OF THE OVERBOOT

-This unique sole provides a cushioned feel and reduces the sensation of contact with the ground, creating a sense of instability
+This unique insole provides a cushioned feel and reduces the sensation of contact with the ground, creating a feeling of instability.

-• SPECIAL GLOVES
+SPECIAL GLOVES

-These other gloves enable the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module
+These other gloves allow for the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module

-Feedback from our students
+Feedback from Our Students

-Every year, this innovative workshop is offered to students at the school to supplement their curriculum and deepen their understanding of older adults.
+Every year, this innovative workshop is offered to the School’s students to complement their curriculum and deepen their understanding of older adults.
 The feedback has been overwhelmingly positive:

 Stéphanie: “This workshop was very interesting, and everyone who works with older adults should have the opportunity to participate in this simulation workshop.
-Losing one’s senses is very unsettling.
+Losing one’s senses is very unsettling.”

-Mariam: “This afternoon, I experienced what the elderly people I care for go through every day: muscle pain, hearing and vision problems, and slowness—all caused by an environment that is no longer safe for them to navigate.”
+Mariam: “This afternoon, I experienced firsthand what the older adults I care for go through every day: muscle pain, hearing and vision problems, and slowed movements—all caused by an environment that is no longer safe for them to navigate.”

-Maïlys: “In a professional setting, I will pay even closer attention to these “pains” and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”
+Maïlys: “In a professional setting, I will pay even closer attention to these ‘pains’ and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”

 More photos: